 On any given day, you’ll find loads of people running or walking around Silver Lake, the body of water for which the community is named, as well as at the popular dog park that’s on the south side of the water.

 You’ll also find some fantastic architecture of the homes around the lake, from ultra-modernist pads to hillside bungalows.
-Everything about Silver Lake is on point when it comes to style and trends.
+Everything about Silver Lake is on point regarding style and trends.

-Silver Lake offers easy access to several popular Los Angeles neighborhoods and venues like Hollywood, Downtown LA, and Dodger Stadium, but you don’t need to venture too far outside Silver Lake to have a good time.
+Silver Lake offers easy access to several popular Los Angeles neighborhoods and venues like Hollywood, Downtown LA, and Dodger Stadium.
+Still, you don’t need to venture too far outside Silver Lake to have a good time.

 You’ll love the delicious food, the cozy winding streets, and the kitschy subculture of this trendy area of Los Angeles.
 Check out these to-dos for your stay in Silver Lake.